adrian-andersson/ModuleForge/docs/functions/get-mfFolderItemDetails.md

 ## SYNTAX

 ```
-get-mfFolderItemDetails [-path] <String> [-ProgressAction <ActionPreference>] [<CommonParameters>]
+get-mfFolderItemDetails [[-path] <String>] [-ProgressAction <ActionPreference>] [<CommonParameters>]
 ```

 ## DESCRIPTION
 The \`get-mfFolderItemDetails\` function takes a path to source folder

 It creates a job that generates a details about all found PS1 files,
-including: The content of PS1 files, the names of any functions, any dependencies
+including: The content of PS1 files, the names of any functions, the names of any classes, and any inter-related dependencies

-This function uses a job to import all the ps1 items so that all types can be reflected correctly without having to load the module
+This function uses a job to import all the ps1 items so that all types can be reflected correctly without having to load the module, So it works without having to build the manifest etc

+This function is primary used to build dependency trees and during build to get file contents

 ------------